Daytrip

 Daytrip is a global travel company headquartered in Prague, Czech Republic.
 The company specializes in pre-booked, private, point-to-point car transfers with optional sightseeing stops, multi-city bookings, and day trips.
-Founded in 2015, Daytrip operates in over 130 countries.
+Founded in 2015, Daytrip operates in over 130 countries across 6 continents, serving over 1 million travelers as of 2025.
+The platform connects passengers with over 10,000 English-speaking drivers through its online booking system and mobile applications.